botttos/DialogueManagerForVideoGames/README.md

 ## Branching Dialogue

-To give more options to the player we can make talks the NPC and give the player a limited set of choices.
+To give more options to the player we can make talk the NPC and give the player a limited set of choices.
 The player can not go back to previous text.
 Usually deppending on what the player answers, the NPC will change his next dialogue.

 Conversation typically moves forward such that the player cannot go back to previous topics or responses.
 This one can have an infinity of variations.
-Even in games where branching dialogue is the primary gameplay focus, the player's choices often affect the NPCs' attitudes.
+Even in games where branching dialogue is the primary gameplay focus, the player's choices often affect the NPCs attitudes.
 One common technique employed to give the player a greater illusion of freedom is to have multiple responses lead to the same path.
 It's very common in most dating simulations and many western RPGs.